How to open .hlp files on Windows 10/11 [Full Guide]

 Windows 10 is a modern operating system, therefore it has few compatibility issues with older software.
-For example, Windows 10 can’t natively open .hlp files, but there are several ways to fix this problem.
+For example, it can’t natively open .hlp files and there are several causes for this problem.

-How to open .hlp files in Windows 10?
+How do I open .hlp files in Windows 10?

-Windows 10 doesn’t have a winhlp32.exe file that is in charge for .hlp files, and to fix this issue you can copy this file from Windows XP.
-If you have any old PC running Windows XP you can copy it from there, or if you have Windows XP installation disc you can set up a virtual machine with Virtualbox on your PC, install Windows XP and transfer winhlp32.exe.
+Windows 10 doesn’t have a winhlp32.exe file that is in charge of .hlp files, and to fix this issue you can copy this file from Windows XP if you have any old PC running Windows XP.

 You might be able to download this file online from third-party sources, but that file can contain malware, therefore, use extra caution and be sure to scan it with your antivirus.